fatfatkylin/GifView/README.md

 - SourceCode

    ```
-	You can easily copy the source files to project.
+	You can easily copy the source files into your project.
    ```

 ## License
 GifView is released under the MIT license.
 See [LICENSE](LICENSE) for details.